How does investing work?

 Investors’ details are kept confidential from the church and tenants.
 As an investor, you will receive two reports each year covering the finances and conditions of the property and how the tenants are progressing.

-To find out more about becoming an investor please call us on 01733 558301 or complete the Contact Us form.
+To find out more about becoming an investor please call us on 01733 558301 or click here for more information.